gvwilson/sensibleadventures/maddy-roo/old.md

 driving her back against the table.
 She ducked and slid under it.

-The first bot gripped the table with its blunt mechanical hands and lifted it out of the way.
+The first bot gripped the table with its blunt mechanical hands and lifted it.
 The second rolled forward.
 She had nowhere to go!

-But none of them had counted on the little cleaner bot.
+But none of them had counted on the little cleaner.
-It zipped through the first service bot's treads and skidded to a stop right in front of the second one.
+It zipped past the first service bot's treads and skidded to a stop right in front of the second one.

 The second service bot froze.
 An orange light blinked on its shoulder.
-A high-pitched *beep beep beep* noise came from somewhere inside it as it backed up like an elephant startled by a mouse.
+A high-pitched *beep beep beep* noise came from somewhere inside it as it backed up and tried to roll forward again.
-When it tried to roll forward again, he cleaner bot zipped in front of it once more, zigging and zagging angrily.
+As quick as a startled rabbit, the cleaner bot rolled in front of it again.

 Without thinking
 (because if she thought about it she wouldn't dare do it)